nissan259/system-programming--Ex1/README.md

+Graph Algorithms

-This project deals with graph algorithms implemented in C++.
-It provides functionality to check if a graph is bipartite, detect negative cycles, find shortest paths, and more.
+This project involves implementing various graph algorithms in C++.
+The functionalities include checking if a graph is bipartite, detecting negative cycles, finding shortest paths, and more.
 Getting Started

 To get started with this project, follow these steps: